 The Global FPGA Semiconductor Market

-The global semiconductor market was valued at $444.70 billion in 2017, of which, $4.7 billion is accounted for by FPGAs .
-The FPGA market is expected to reach a value of $8.8 billion by 2027, growing at a compounded annual growth rate (CAGR) of 6.4% during this forecast period.
-The growth in this market is being driven by new and expanding end-user applications related to automotive, IoT, telecommunication, industrial, mil/aero, consumer, and emerging AI applications within the data center requiring acceleration.
+The 2019 global semiconductor market was valued at $385.4 billion after experiencing a 15 percent decline due to a 32 percent drop in the memory IC market, which is expected to recover in 2021.
+The FPGA portion of the semiconductor market is valued at about $5 billion.
+The FPGA semiconductor market is expected to reach a value of $7.5 billion by 2030, growing at a compounded annual growth rate (CAGR) of 4.4 percent during this forecast period.
+The growth in this market is being driven by new and expanding end-user applications related to data center computing, networking, and storage, as well as communication.

 The IC/ASIC market in the mid- to late-2000 timeframe underwent growing pains to address increased verification complexity.
 Similarly, we find today’s FPGA market is being forced to address growing verification complexity.
-With the increased capacity and capability of today’s complex FPGAs, and the emergence of high-performance SoC programmable FPGAs (e.g., Xilinx Zynq, Altera Arria, Altera Cyclone, Altera Stratix, and Microsemi SmartFusion), traditional lab-based approaches to FPGA verification and validation are becoming less effective.
-Later in this blog series, we will quantify the ineffectiveness of many of today’s FPGA verification processes in terms of non-trivial bug escapes into production.
+With the increased capacity and capability of today’s complex FPGAs and the emergence of high-performance SoC programmable FPGAs (e.g., Xilinx Zynq® UltraSCALE+, Intel® Stratix®, and Microsemi SmartFusion®2), traditional lab-based approaches to FPGA verification and validation are becoming less effective.
+Later in this blog series, we plan to quantify the ineffectiveness of today’s FPGA verification processes in terms of nontrivial bug escapes into production.

 Asynchronous Clock Domains

-Recently, we are seeing increases in the number of projects implementing security features in their designs, as shown in Fig. 1-3.
+Today we find that 43 percent of FPGA projects add security features to their designs.
 Examples of security features include security assurance hardware modules (e.g., a security controller) that are designed to safely hold sensitive data, such as encryption keys, digital right management (DRM) keys, passwords, and biometrics reference data.
 These security features add requirements and complexity to the verification process.

-For those projects working under a safety-critical development process standard or guideline, in Fig. 1-5 we show the specific breakdown for the various standards.
-Note that some projects are required to work under multiple safety standards or guidelines.
+For those projects working under a safety-critical development process standard or guideline, in Fig. 1-3 we show the specific breakdown for the various standards.
+Note that some projects are required to work under multiple safety standards or guidelines, which is why the percentage adoption sums to more than 100 percent.
 For example, IEC61508 and IEC61511.